FailedIndustry/Industrial-Failure/dev.md

 At this extremely early stage of the game, we do not have a sufficient base to expand on too many features, so creating a strong foundation of the game is what we need to focus on.
 More features can always be added later.
 For instance, we do need some kind of inventory system.
-However, adding funcionality for items to stack on the ground, auto-stacking, and more are not in high priority.
+However, adding functionality for items to stack on the ground, auto-stacking, and more are not in high priority.
 As always, however, feel free to work on these features if it interests you.